By Stephen Maunder

 What else do I need to know?

-The best deals on off-plan property tend to be available to investors and cash buyers who buy multiple properties.
+- See if you can get a deal: The best deals on off-plan property tend to be available to investors and cash buyers who buy multiple properties.
 If you're a buy-to-let investor, you'll get the best rental yields and capital growth by targeting property investment hotspots with improving transport links, amenities and schools.

 'Flipping' happens when a buyer purchases a home off-plan and then attempts to sell it for a profit when the development is completed (or sometimes even before).
 Investors planning to flip will target their developments carefully and buy when the first properties are released for sale.